-Cognitive Domain Symptom Frontal / Executive Difficulty planning tasks (e.g. booking travel, shopping, following a recipe) Difficulty managing finances Difficulty multitasking Attention Getting easily distractedLosing train of thought Visuospatial Difficulty finding objects in a cluttered scene (e.g. not seeing the salt cellar on a messy table) Difficulty reading in general, words moving about on a page Sustaining minor scrapes on driving Confusion using a mobile phone or household appliances Memory Repeating questions and conversationsForgetting to take tablets on a regular basisLeaving appliances turned on Language This is usually well-preserved, but can have some issues (e.g. losing the thread of conversation, struggling in a group environment, lack of initiating conversation in a group)
+Cognitive Domain Symptom Frontal / Executive Difficulty planning tasks (e.g. booking travel, shopping, following a recipe) Difficulty managing finances Difficulty multitasking Attention Getting easily distractedLosing train of thought Visuospatial Difficulty finding objects in a cluttered scene (e.g. not seeing the salt cellar on a messy table) Difficulty reading in general, words moving about on a page Sustaining minor scrapes on driving Confusion using a mobile phone or household appliances Memory Repeating questions and conversations Forgetting to take tablets on a regular basis Leaving appliances turned on Language This is usually well-preserved but can include: losing the thread of conversation, struggling in a group environment, lack of initiating conversation in a group.